GAP (NYSE:GPS) Updates FY 2022 Earnings Guidance

 GAP (NYSE:GPS – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $1.850-$2.050 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.860.
+The company provided earnings per share (EPS) guidance of $1.850-$2.050 for the period, compared to the Thomson Reuters consensus estimate of $1.860.
 The company issued revenue guidance of -.

-A number of research firms recently commented on GPS.
-Robert W. Baird lowered their price objective on shares of GAP from $38.00 to $26.00 and set a neutral rating on the stock in a research note on Wednesday, November 24th.
-Bank of America lowered shares of GAP from a neutral rating to an underperform rating and lowered their price objective for the company from $26.00 to $14.00 in a research note on Tuesday, February 15th.
-MKM Partners lowered their price objective on shares of GAP from $34.00 to $22.00 and set a neutral rating on the stock in a research note on Wednesday, November 24th.
-Deutsche Bank Aktiengesellschaft lowered their price objective on shares of GAP from $29.00 to $26.00 in a research note on Wednesday, February 16th.
-Finally, Zacks Investment Research cut shares of GAP from a hold rating to a strong sell rating and set a $15.00 target price for the company. in a report on Tuesday, November 30th.
-Four equities research analysts have rated the stock with a sell rating, twelve have issued a hold rating and four have assigned a buy rating to the stock.
-According to MarketBeat.com, GAP currently has an average rating of Hold and an average price target of $21.62.
+GAP (NYSE:GPS – Get Rating) last announced its quarterly earnings results on Thursday, March 3rd.
+The apparel retailer reported ($0.02) EPS for the quarter, topping analysts’ consensus estimates of ($0.14) by $0.12.
+GAP had a return on equity of 19.48% and a net margin of 1.54%.
+The company had revenue of $4.53 billion during the quarter, compared to analyst estimates of $4.49 billion.
+During the same quarter last year, the firm posted $0.28 earnings per share.
+The firm’s revenue was up 2.3% on a year-over-year basis.
+On average, research analysts forecast that GAP will post 1.9 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, April 27th.
-Investors of record on Wednesday, April 6th will be issued a $0.15 dividend.
-This represents a $0.60 annualized dividend and a yield of 4.25%.
-The ex-dividend date is Tuesday, April 5th.
-This is an increase from GAP’s previous quarterly dividend of $0.12.
-GAP’s dividend payout ratio (DPR) is 72.73%.
+A number of analysts recently commented on GPS shares.
+UBS Group dropped their price target on GAP from $31.00 to $25.00 and set a neutral rating for the company in a research note on Wednesday, November 24th.
+The Goldman Sachs Group lowered their price objective on GAP from $29.00 to $25.00 and set a neutral rating for the company in a research report on Tuesday, December 14th.
+B. Riley lowered their price objective on GAP from $21.00 to $15.00 in a research report on Friday, February 18th.
+JPMorgan Chase & Co. raised their price objective on GAP from $17.00 to $20.00 and gave the company a neutral rating in a research report on Friday, March 4th.
+Finally, Credit Suisse Group lowered their price objective on GAP from $20.00 to $16.00 and set a neutral rating for the company in a research report on Friday, March 4th.
+Four research analysts have rated the stock with a sell rating, twelve have assigned a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of Hold and an average price target of $21.62.

-In related news, CEO Mark Breitbard sold 7,311 shares of GAP stock in a transaction on Tuesday, December 21st.
-The shares were sold at an average price of $17.01, for a total value of $124,360.11.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Company insiders own 41.39% of the company’s stock.
+In other news, CEO Mark Breitbard sold 7,311 shares of the stock in a transaction on Tuesday, December 21st.
+The stock was sold at an average price of $17.01, for a total transaction of $124,360.11.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+41.39% of the stock is owned by corporate insiders.

 A hedge fund recently raised its stake in GAP stock.
-Parametric Portfolio Associates LLC grew its position in The Gap, Inc. (NYSE:GPS – Get Rating) by 6.3% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 1,813,988 shares of the apparel retailer’s stock after acquiring an additional 106,730 shares during the quarter.
-Parametric Portfolio Associates LLC owned 0.49% of GAP worth $32,017,000 as of its most recent SEC filing.
+Parametric Portfolio Associates LLC boosted its holdings in The Gap, Inc. (NYSE:GPS – Get Rating) by 6.3% in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,813,988 shares of the apparel retailer’s stock after purchasing an additional 106,730 shares during the quarter.
+Parametric Portfolio Associates LLC owned approximately 0.49% of GAP worth $32,017,000 as of its most recent SEC filing.
 Institutional investors and hedge funds own 58.29% of the company’s stock.

 About GAP (Get Rating)